SuzukiRyunosuke/jointj/BML/examples/interlocking-2d/README.md

 BML/examples/interlocking-2d$ python run.py
 ```

-If anything you & google don't know happen,
+If anything you don't know and the internet is not helpful,
 please contact me for free (email: gbiifvrc517@gmail.com).
 I will deal with them as long as I remember.